joshukraine/ofreport.com/content/articles/2015-04-27-when-god-provides-2.md

 ---

-title: When God Provides
+title: "When God Provides"
 date: "2015-04-27 18:35:57"
+author: "Joshua Steele"
+download: "OFR-Mar-Apr-2015.pdf"
+cover: "/2015/04/steele-family-spring-20151-1024x683.jpg"
+caption: >
+  After nearly seven years living in a 775 square foot apartment, God has graciously provided the Steeles with more living space!
+We’d like to share with you the story of how God recently led our growing family to a new home in L’viv.
+preview: >
+  When we arrived back in L’viv on February 20, we had one item on our to-do list that overshadowed all the others: find a bigger place to live.
+Our little apartment on Tychyny St. had been a wonderful home, and was itself a God-send back in 2008 when we found it.
+But after Kathryn was born late last year, Kelsie and I knew that it was time for a change of address.
 tags:
 - newsletter
 - family
 - cmo
-author: ["Joshua Steele", "joshukraine", "@tw"]
-download: "OFR-Mar-Apr-2015.pdf"
-image: "/2015/04/steele-family-spring-20151-1024x683.jpg"
-caption: "After nearly seven years living in a 775 square foot apartment, God has graciously provided the Steeles with more living space!
-We’d like to share with you the story of how God recently led our growing family to a new home in L’viv."

 ---

 When we arrived back in L’viv on February 20, we had one item on our to-do list that overshadowed all the others: find a bigger place to live.
 Our little apartment on Tychyny St. had been a wonderful home, and was itself a God-send back in 2008 when we found it.
 But after Kathryn was born late last year, Kelsie and I knew that it was time for a change of address.